hatonthecat/Open-Source-Car/README.md

 Figure 4: LiquidPiston’s 25 hp XTS-210 (on left) compared to Kohler’s 25 hp KDW1003 (on right)

 That is because these engines are potentially much simpler, and do not all (or any) require a crankshaft.
-While I've thought of [electric](https://www.youtube.com/watch?v=LYQ2PiX_Z9o) motors, I've been exploring a basic commuter car that many could use, in places where electric charging is not feasible or simple.
+While I've thought of [electric](https://www.youtube.com/watch?v=LYQ2PiX_Z9o) motors, I've been exploring a basic commuter car that manyŞ could use, in places where electric charging is not feasible or simple.

 https://www.eenewseurope.com/en/qorvo-set-to-go-head-to-head-with-ti-on-gan-ipm-power-modules could this power a golf cart?
 2kW is a very light golf cart.